 What is your children’s ACE score?

 I would also dare say that the incidence of ACE events is higher in a family where at least one of the members is suffering from chronic pain.
 If you have to ask why I would think that then please read or re-read my book.
 Being trapped by pain is frustrating and often results in what Dr. Sarno called “rage”.
 It is completely understandable but your family does not deserve to be the target.
+Healing begins at home

 You also have a legitimate gripe in that the medical profession is not meeting your need to become free of pain because we really have no training about pain.
 We are focused on “disease” and methods to “fix” you.
 We are not taught the fact that the mind and body are simple a unit.
 There is no separation.
 I asked Dr. Saiter if I could use his letter and here is his reply.

-Physicians really are not taught about chronic pain
+Physicians aren’t taught about chronic pain

 Thank you, David for your kind thoughts.
 I am more than willing to share my name and these treatment experiences, as it took me many years to discover the techniques I now employ with addiction and pain.
 I owe much of this to Jennifer who directed me to Vincent Felitti’s articles pertaining to long-term effects of ACE scores.
 Unfortunately, this medical knowledge is not taught in usual medical curriculum, nor is proper use of opioids for that matter, but it should be.
 Gene